Illustrated Guide to Putting Your Homebuilt Computer Together

 It should go without saying that ALL COMPUTER ASSEMBLY MUST BE PERFORMED WITH THE COMPUTER UNPLUGGED FROM THE AC POWER.
 But my lawyer insisted that I say it anyway.
 So there.
 It's been said.

-But it's also important that young people be supervised by an adult when attempting a computer-building project.
+My lawyer also wanted me to mention that this site is intended for adults and that young people need to be supervised by an adult when attempting a computer-building project.
 So if you're a kid, make sure you have an adult review your plans and help you assemble your new PC.
 And have fun!

 Explanation of This Computer-Building Project